marconasuto/coral/README.md

 # Coral - Telco customer churn analysis and prediction
-This project is about customer churn analysis and prediction for a fictional Telco company (IBM dataset).
+This project is about customer churn analysis and prediction for a fictional telco company using IBM sample dataset.

 Churn rate is an essential parameter for evaluating a company.
 To understand the financial issues caused by churning we can consider

 1. The losses directly related to churning: